US Naval Base Solomons

-US Naval Base Solomons was a number of United States Navy bases in the Solomon Islands in the Pacific Ocean.
-Most were built by the US Navy Seabees, Naval Construction Battalions, during World War II as part of the Pacific War.
+US Naval Base Solomons consists of several United States Navy (USN) bases in the Solomon Islands in the Pacific Ocean.
+Most were built by the USN Seabees during World War II as part of the Pacific War.
 In August 1942 the United States Armed Forces took the Guadalcanal in the Solomon, in the Battle of Guadalcanal.
-US Navy Seabees built a new base at Guadalcanal, Naval Base Guadalcanal and then on other islands in the Solomons.
+USN Seabees built a new base at Guadalcanal, Naval Base Guadalcanal and then on other islands in the Solomons.